 When you see these beautiful gray dogs on the street, it’s almost impossible not to stand and stare.
 Mainly because they look so wolflike, but also because their appearance is just so striking!
 These dogs are very playful, athletic, and full of energy, meaning they need a lot of exercise, especially in cold weather.

 They were bred to work in the snow, so keeping these dogs mentally occupied is very important.
 Bored Huskies have a tendency to try to escape, potentially be destructive and howl.
-It’s not recommended that there are other smaller pets in the house, such as cats or rabbits as Huskies like to hunt!

 These are one of the most intelligent of all dog breeds.
 Poodles come in three different sizes, standard, miniature, and toy and many of them have a full or partial gray coat.
 They’re really loving and affectionate dogs and make wonderful family pets.
 They’re playful, lively and, because they’re so intelligent, learn quickly.